sst/guide/CONTRIBUTING.md

 This is not an exhaustive list.
 If you have some ideas to extend some of the demo app functionality, feel free to get in touch with us.
 Here is how to go about adding a new extra credit chapter:

-- Let us know via Gitter or GitHub that you are planning to work on it
+- Let us know via [Gitter][Gitter] that you are planning to work on it
 - Create a new issue in GitHub to track progress
 - Fork the tutorial repo
 - Copy the `_drafts/template.md` as a starting point for the chapter